TritonDataCenter/sdcadm/docs/update.md

 -->

 <!--
-    Copyright (c) 2016, Joyent, Inc.
+    Copyright 2017 Joyent, Inc.
 -->

-# Update a SDC standup using sdcadm
+# Update a Triton standup using sdcadm

-This document is intended to be used as an example guide of the suggested procedure to update a SDC DC using `sdcadm`.
+This document is intended to be used as an example guide of the suggested procedure to update a Triton DC using `sdcadm`.

 The document is divided in two parts:

-1. Update of SDC components
+1. Update of Triton components
 2. Update of Servers' Platform

-## Section 1: Updating SDC components
+## Section 1: Updating Triton components

 ### Step 0: available updates